 Students are expected to check their official e-mail address on a frequent and consistent basis in order to stay current with the College communications.
 The College recommends checking e-mail daily since certain communication may be time critical.
+Cosmetology and Advanced Esthetics students will need a Gmail address to utilize Pivot Point Lab successfully.
 However, at a minimum, students are expected to check their email accounts at a minimum of once to twice per week.